 When climate change first become a public issue, journalists reported the views of the scientific community.
 Over time, climate change became a political issue, and news coverage came to reflect that.
-Journalists feel a responsibility to show a balanced view of every issue (Gans, 1979).
-Today, the news media give a voice to climate skeptics in an effort to achieve what feels like balanced coverage (Boykoff & Boykoff, 2007).
+Journalists feel a responsibility to show a balanced view of every issue (Gans, 1979), and so the news media often give a voice to climate skeptics in an effort to achieve what feels like balanced coverage (Boykoff & Boykoff, 2007).

 In general, conservative news media tend to privilege the voice of skeptics.
 Fox News largely dismisses climate change and rejects its human causes.
 It also interviews a large proportion of climate doubters (Feldman, Maibach, Roser-Renouf, & Leiserowitz, 2012).

 By giving a voice to climate skeptics, news outlets undermine the authority of the scientific community, leading readers and viewers to feel less concerned about climate change (Malka, Krosnick, Debell, Pasek, & Schneider, 2009).

 Hold more beliefs based in science

 Believe climate change poses a significant threat

 Are less likely to believe climate change poses a significant threat

 Are less likely to support action to stop climate change (Zhao, Leiserowitz, Maibach, & Roser‐Renouf, 2011)

 Feel more certain about climate change

 Tend to distrust scientists